jhkette/data_structures_algorithms/readme.md

 # Algorithms

 A few algorithms in javascript and python.
-These include binary search, function that use two pointer method.
-Also checking for palindromes in strings.
-Data structures such as linked lists, doubly linked lists hash tables to be added later.
+These includes binary search, functions/problems that use a two pointer method.
+Also various string functions such as checking for palindromes in strings.
+Also included are data structures such as linked lists and doubly linked lists + prob trees to be added later.